-Last year, we received regular interest every week from customers wishing to come and have a look at our garden furniture prior to purchasing.
+We are receiving regular interest every week from customers wishing to come and have a look at our garden furniture prior to purchasing.
 When visiting the showroom, more than 95% of our visitors ordered their set there and then.

 We have a small amount of clearance stock which you can see in the showroom.
 For example a chair or table that has had a small scratch and has been carefully repainted, hardly noticeable to you or your guests, but offered at a decent discount to the normal price.
 Most of our clearance stock is sold when the customer is able to see that the goods are effectively as new.
 So if you are looking for a great deal it will definitely be worth booking an appointment to visit our showroom.

 Please email or call to book an appointment

 So that we can manage viewings it would be most appreciated if you could send an email: [email protected] or call us on 01243 717197

 Please advise us when you would like to pop in and what sets you are interested in.

 Chichester, West Sussex,

 Many of our customers drive from far afield to visit us so we’ve decided to compile a list of our local attractions and favourite places to see.